AdaCore/spark2014/docs/ug/en/spark_mode.rst

 If a unit spec is in |SPARK|, but its body is not in |SPARK|, the spec can be marked with ``SPARK_Mode => On`` and the body with ``SPARK_Mode => Off``.
 This allows client code in |SPARK| to use this unit.
-If ``SPARK_Mode`` is On by default, then it needs not be repeated on the unit spec.
+If ``SPARK_Mode`` is On by default, then it need not be repeated on the unit spec.

 .. literalinclude:: /gnatprove_by_example/examples/exclude_unit_body.ads
    :language: ada